What's my relationship with photography & filmmaking?

 Inspiring people to making their dream come true

 Now I would like to share this compelling story – from italy to new york city.
-I hope you get inspired as much as I did watching it, the story of an italian girl whose dream was visiting new york since she was little. she's still little (1,52 / 5'0") but her dreams are big. and she made it happen.
+I hope you get inspired as much as I did creating this short film, the story of an italian girl whose dream was visiting new york since she was little. she's still little (1,52 / 5'0") but her dreams are big. and she made it happen.
+The story of someone who live her dreams and doesn’t Consume other people’s dreams.